tommy-russoniello/docs/connect/api/alpha/README.md

 `ids=id1,id2`

 Specifies specific ids you want to fetch instead of the whole collection.
+This parameter is not available on the `/catalog/browse` route.

 #### Offset/Skip